makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-server-ros6.md

 # at the time of writing this article it was 945 days left towards this date
 (Get-Date).AddDays(945)
 ```
-## Howto
-I'm not an expert of any means in that area, use it at your own risk.<br>

 ### Assumption
 + you start from zero, and reset the configuration of the Mikrotik to it's defaults (It is not mandatory as you can make use of the commands and execute on top of your existing configuration, it should also work with some tweaks)
 + your uplink is the ether1, never the less it will also work if it is lte1 or wlan1 (If your uplink is not ether1, then you can add ether1 into the bridge - then all 5 ether ports can connect to your devices/switches, and modify the Interface list, by pointing the WAN from ether1 to lte1 or wlan1, at the end modify the dhcp client to listen on lte1 or wlan1)